 For concrete ideas on how companies can scale their CX programs, we recently sat down with Kia Puhm, a Toronto-based executive with over 22 years of experience in customer success, marketing and software engineering.
 Puhm’s leadership experience includes stints at Oracle, Eloqua and Adobe.
-She is now the principal of K!A CX Consulting.
+She is now the founder and CEO of DesiredPath.

 During our chat, Puhm talked about the role of customer experience, the steps to developing profitable business models, and the impact of customer intelligence on the overall customer journey.

 As a CX pro, what gets you out of bed in the morning and what keeps you up at night?

 What gets me out of bed in the morning is figuring out how to create the win-win-win business model: customers winning through results with the product (driving loyalty), company winning through growth (via retention and then expansion), and employees winning through increased job satisfaction and career development (by being successful with clients).
 I love creating multi-win situations and the elegant solutions that make them possible.

 In my previous roles as chief customer officer, what kept me up at night was figuring out how to improve retention and scale elegantly, which was all about determining how to be more proactive, automated and smarter about understanding the customer and their journey.